sshresth09/scrollnlearn_proj/README.md

-## ScrollnLearn: A personalized learnig platform
+## ScrollnLearn: A personalized learning platform